Why do women get constipated more often than men?

 I hate stuffiness, and struggle with myself all the time to restrain my natural tendency for irony, humor, and satire, particularly over a subject as humor-prone as this one!
 That endless quest for 'respectability' and 'good toilet manners' killed the original script of this video in favor of the lamer version above.
 This one also tends to be more informative.
 So, I hope you'll see through the forest:

-— Mr. Monastyrsky, why do women get constipated more often than men?
+— Konstantin, Why do women get constipated more often than men?

 Well, because, as you well know, women are from Venus, and men are from Mars.
 And since Venus has almost three times a higher gravity than Mars, women learn to suppress the urge to move the bowels and withhold stools three times more likely than men, and, unfortunately, they pay for this bad habit with constipation more often than men.